Couchtr26/Currency-Converter/README.txt

 Enter an amount

-Click Convert to see the result
+Click Convert to view the result

 🔌 Optional: Modify script.js to integrate a currency API and fetch real-time exchange rates.